-Landscape Garden Design
+Landscape Garden Design with dog friendly plants.

 A patch of lawn, even if it a small patch, will provide recreational space for children and pets in your backyard.
 In this landscape garden design, a stepped brush fence creates a screen for the colorbond garden shed.
 If you have a lot of brush fence, consider breaking it up with some vertical gardens.
 Having a shed in the backyard means that all of the fertilizers, garden machinery and fuels can be safely locked away.
 A grevillea and a feature garden as well as screening plants add to the effect that makes the garden appear larger than it actually is.

 The lawn creates a valuable space for pets to play or for entertaining guests as well as contrast and a beautiful green space for the garden.

 The grass chosen was Santa Ana couch Cynodon dactylon x Cynodon transvaalensis which is a hybrid variety of Nullarbor couch.
 Its soft matt is ideal for pets and small children.
 For the Gold Coast and south east Queensland it will require regular thatch removal, so take a look at other varieties better suited to the Queensland Climate.
 For example Oz-E-tuff.
 If you are in a colder climate, your couch may go a little brown over winter.
 In this picture you can see where the shadier part of the lawn has just started to brown.
 This is a temporary condition and your couch will revive once the warmer weather returns.
 This is not usually a problem on the Gold Coast with its mild winters.
 If your dog likes to wee on the lawn keep a bucket of water or a hose handy to wet the lawn down where your dog has been.
 The key to making the lawn child friendly and dog friendly, is in the layers below the lawns surface.
 The lawns should be laid on a sandy loam soil to maintain a soft surface in the case of falls.
 See our blog on Lawn Care for more information.